harlinhayley/ClimateDataJam/README.md

 2) Democratization & DEI
 3) Localization (i.e., distence goods and food must travel to get to people)

+These three metrics might be used to replace "population," "GDP," and "urbanizaton" in climate scenarios.

+I have a bunch of data I can plug into this to support treating linking these three metrics to changes in emissions.

-I'm hoping to have time to lay this all out in more detail soon, perhaps over Spring or Summer Break.
+I'm hoping to have time to lay all that out more detail soon, perhaps over Spring or Summer Break.
+Stay tuned!